Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Multilevel network item response model

-Our hierarchical network item response model simultaneously analyzes three types of networks (at the item, respondent, and school levels) for multilevel item response data.
-In that sense, the hierarchical network item response model is a unique statistical tool to disclose three different types of sub-grouping (or clustering) structures that may be present in the data at the item, respondent, and school levels.
+A multilevel latent space model \citep{Sweet:13} has been proposed to handle school-level clustering for social network data, by including a random effect in a standard latent space model to capture variation across schools.
+In our proposed approach, we take one step further and construct a school-level latent space, providing additional and more in-depth information on how schools are similar or different from each other in terms of their item or student network structures.
+Our multilevel network item response model simultaneously analyzes three types of networks, at the item, student, and school levels, based on multilevel item response data.
+Thus, the proposed model is a unique statistical tool that can identify three different types of sub-grouping (or clustering) structures that may be present at the item, student, and school levels.

-Because finite-mixture modeling can be used for clustering, one may think our approach may be similar to mixture modeling approaches.
-For instance, multilevel exploratory item factor analysis (MEFA; \citealp{Muthen:94}) may be considered as an alternative method, which is designed to identify item clustering structures (or factor structures) based on within- and between-group data.
-MEFA is used to evaluate whether or not the same factor structures hold for lower and higher level units (e.g., students and schools), rather than to identify person clustering and/or school clustering structures separately as in our hierarchical network item response model.

-In addition, multilevel mixture IRT models (MMIRT; \citealp{Vermunt:03}) are also different from our approach for two reasons: First, MMIRT differentiates clusters (latent classes) of schools in terms of how the item parameters differ.
-In contrast, our hierarchical network item response model detects clusters of schools based on how different schools are in terms of their item dependence (network) structures.
-Second, MMIRT focuses on identifying school-level clusters (latent classes) only, whereas our hierarchical network item response model identifies clustering of all units of data, i.e., for items, respondents, and schools.

-Another important difference of our approach from these mixture-modeling based approaches is that with both MEFA and MMIRT the numbers of clusters is determined based on relative fit statistics comparisons, such as AIC and BIC, between several models (that differ only in the number of clusters or latent classes).
-In contrast, the hierarchical network item response model does not require model comparisons as it automatically reveals item and person clustering structures once the model is fit.

-Recently, network modeling approaches based on an Ising model have been proposed for item response data analysis \citep{vanBorkulo:2014, Kuris:2016, Epskamp:2017}.
-One may think that their methods may be similar to our proposed network item response modeling approach.
-However, there are important differences: Ising-model-based methods focus on identifying an item network structure only, whereas our approach identifies both item and person networks as well as school networks.
-In addition, their method estimates the presence and strength of connections between items, whereas our method estimates distances between items and between persons and locates them in latent spaces.
-An important technical difference is that Ising network modeling approaches require the local item independence assumption (to avoid the computational difficulty that arises from doubly intractable normalizing constants of the Ising model) as well as person independence.
-In contrast, our approach no longer requires the typical assumptions of local item independence as well as person and school independence.